SpektraSystems/CloudLabs-Azure/azure-virtual-machine-and-compute/instructions/intro.md

 # Azure Virtual Machine and Compute

-### Overall Estimated Duration: 4 hours
+### Overall Estimated Duration: 4 Hours

 ## Overview

 Microsoft Azure is one of the leading enterprise cloud platforms.
-Azure launched in 2010 and has quickly matured as many new services are continually being added.
+Azure launched in 2010 and has quickly matured as many new services are being added continually.
 One of the first and most popular services offered in Azure is **Virtual Machines**, an IaaS solution.

 This lab will walk you through the steps to create and deploy a Windows Server 2019 Datacenter virtual machine.
 We will also configure a backup of the virtual machine that will be user-accessible for recovery.
 You will also be able to load a web application in the VM you have just provisioned in Azure.

 ## Objective

-This lab is designed to equip participants with hands-on experience in creating Azure virtual machine, compute and related resources.
+This lab is designed to equip participants with hands-on experience in creating an Azure virtual machine, compute and related resources.
 By completing this lab, participants will learn to:

 1. **Building a Virtual Network:** Create a secure and isolated network in Azure to connect and manage cloud resources.
 Participants will create a secure and isolated Azure Virtual Network for resource connectivity and management.

 1. **Create an Azure Availability Set:** Configure multiple virtual machines in Azure to ensure high availability and resilience against failures.
 Participants will configure an Availability Set to ensure high availability and fault tolerance for Azure VMs.

-1. **Deploy a Virtual Machine:** Provision a virtual machine in Azure with selected operating system and configuration settings.
+1. **Deploy a Virtual Machine:** Provision a virtual machine in Azure with the selected operating system and configuration settings.
 Participants will deploy a fully operational virtual machine in Azure, configured with appropriate settings and networking.

 1. **Backup and Recovery:** Set up backup policies and procedures to protect data and applications in Azure, ensuring business continuity.
 Participants will establish backup and recovery procedures for Azure VMs, ensuring data protection and disaster recovery capabilities.

 1. **Virtual Machine Data Disk and Overview:** Manage and utilize data disks for Azure virtual machines to enhance storage capacity and performance.
 Participants will manage and optimize data disks attached to Azure VMs for enhanced storage performance and flexibility.

 1. **Connect to the VM and Install IIS:** Access an Azure virtual machine and install Internet Information Services (IIS) for hosting web applications.
-Participants will connect to an Azure VM and installed Internet Information Services (IIS) for web hosting.
+Participants will connect to an Azure VM and install Internet Information Services (IIS) for web hosting.

 1. **Azure Monitor:** This hands-on lab aims to monitor and analyze the performance, health, and usage of Azure resources and applications for optimization and troubleshooting.
-Participants will implemente Azure Monitor to track and analyze the performance and health of Azure resources and applications.
+Participants will implement Azure Monitor to track and analyze the performance and health of Azure resources and applications.

 ## Prerequisites